Phyllis A. Kravitch: Federal judicial service

 Kravitch was nominated by President Jimmy Carter on January 19, 1979, to a seat on the United States Court of Appeals for the Fifth Circuit vacated by Judge Lewis Render Morgan.
 She was confirmed by the United States Senate on March 21, 1979, and received her commission on March 23, 1979, becoming the third woman to serve as a United States Circuit Judge.
 Her service terminated on October 1, 1981, due to reassignment.

 Kravitch was reassigned by operation of law on October 1, 1981, to the United States Court of Appeals for the Eleventh Circuit, to a new seat authorized by 94 Stat.
 1994.
 She assumed senior status on December 31, 1996.
 Her service terminated on June 15, 2017, due to her death at the Piedmont Hospital in Atlanta.

 Feeder judge

 Four of Kravitch's law clerks went on to clerk at the United States Supreme Court, including Steven L. Chanenson, Beth Brinkmann, Joseph L. Hoffmann and Paul H. Schwartz.

 Later years and death

 Kravitch assumed senior status on December 31, 1996.
-On June 15, 2017, Kravitch died at Piedmont Hospital in Atlanta.
+On June 15, 2017, Kravitch died at the age of 96 at Piedmont Hospital in Atlanta.